pcoch/TwitterClone-V1/README.md

 I should build the component fully, before moving on as well.
 I made the mistake of half building a component.
 For example, not making it fully responsive.
 It's then time consuming to come back and look at older code.

 <h4>File Structure</h4>
-It would have been worthwhile reading this first: https://reactjs.org/docs/faq-structure.html I didn't start off structuring my files all that well, and it took me more time to restructure them later I like the model of Grouping by features or routes rather then by file type.
+It would have been worthwhile reading this first: https://reactjs.org/docs/faq-structure.html and https://www.joshwcomeau.com/react/file-structure/
+I didn't start off structuring my files all that well, and it took me more time to restructure them later I like the model of Grouping by features or routes rather then by file type.